MaxChip101/PSS-interpreter/docs/pss.md

 : , = sets the value of where the pointer is to the user input : . = prints the value of where the pointer is
 : c = changes the input or print type to a character
+: % = waits the value of the pointer milliseconds
 ```

 ---